uhessentials/uhessentials.github.io/index.md

 # Development History

-The following sections document the development history of UH Essentials.

-## Milestone 1: Mockup development
+## Milestone 1: Mockup Development

 This milestone started on November 4, 2017 and ended on _____.